Keyboard shortcuts

 use tensogram::TensogramFile;

-// Auto-detect: local path or remote URL
+// Auto-detect: local path or remote URL.
+The second argument

-let mut file = TensogramFile::open_source("https://example.com/data.tgm")?;
+let mut file = TensogramFile::open_source("https://example.com/data.tgm", None)?;

 // S3

-let mut file = TensogramFile::open_source("s3://bucket/data.tgm")?;
+let mut file = TensogramFile::open_source("s3://bucket/data.tgm", None)?;

 }